modmore/docs/en/05_SimpleCart/v2.x/01_Frontend/04_Checkout/07_Finished_Order_Hooks.md

         // now doing your mailing application stuff here }
 }
+// Always end with return true if the hook was successful return true;
 ````

 To retrieve the purchased products, use something like this: